 The mere existence of a criminal record can be a tremendous impediment to making strides of any sort, professionally or personally, and the social stigma that follows convictions is often virtually impossible to shake.

-Because of the aforementioned concerns, a Virginia DUI attorney will fight hard to assert each client’s rights to fair treatment under the law.
+Because of the aforementioned concerns, a DUI attorney will fight hard to assert each client’s rights to fair treatment under the law.
 Working for dismissal, reduction of charges or mitigation of sanctions through plea negotiations, a Mecklenburg DUI lawyer will investigate all possible angles of attack on the prosecution’s case, from the initial traffic stop to the validity of blood alcohol testing methods.

 No stone will be left unturned in the effort to ameliorate the potentially life-altering damage a conviction can produce.

-Anyone facing a DUI charge in Virginia needs to recognize the true gravity of the situation.
+Anyone facing a DUI charge needs to recognize the true gravity of the situation.
 Knowing that this is a time of real uncertainty and perhaps even panic, a Mecklenburg DUI attorney stands ready to provide the thorough, compassionate service every client deserves.

 To explore your legal defense options following a DUI charge, we invite you to contact a lawyer with our firm.